What to watch for when the Seahawks host the Saints in Week 3

 DE Ziggy Ansah.

-Okay, this time we mean it that Ansah will make his long-awaited Seahawks debut.
-Ansah’s return means the Seahawks finally have all defensive line hands on deck (other than the suspended Jarran Reed), with Jadeveon Clowney getting more acclimated by the week, Poona Ford back and first-round pick L.J.
+OK, this time we mean it that Ansah will make his long-awaited Seahawks debut.
+Ansah’s return means the Seahawks finally have all defensive-line hands on deck (other than the suspended Jarran Reed), with Jadeveon Clowney getting more acclimated by the week, Poona Ford back and first-round pick L.J.
 Collier seeing his first action last week.
 Still, Carroll preached some caution Friday that all the new pieces may take a little while to jell.
 “We’re getting closer,’’ Carroll said.
 “When you get your guys back, it doesn’t mean you’ve got it.
 It means now you can start growing with him and figuring out the way they all fit together and all that.
 That’s kind of where we are.”

 COACHING DECISION TO WATCH